 4. Paragraph 4 of article 14 will be applicable 'mutatis mutandis' to a resolution to wind up the foundation and to determine the appropriation of the balance left after liquidation.

-5. After the winding up, the foundation will be liquidated by the members of the Executive Committee.
+5. After the winding up, the foundation will be liquidated by the Members of the Executive Committee.

 6. After the liquidation, the foundation's books and records will remain in the keeping of the person to be designated by the liquidators for the period prescribed in law.